 A mobile website is one that is displayed specifically to users on mobile devices like iPhones and Android phones and often times tablets as well (depending on the type of mobile site).
-There are several types of mobile sites but to keep things simple I am only going to talk about the three that are most widely used
+There are several types of mobile sites but to keep things simple we are only going to talk about the three that are most widely used

-Don’t worry I won’t get too technical with the explanations (oh, and I’ll include some examples to help you understand the differences too).
+Don’t worry we won’t get too technical with the explanations (oh, and we’ll include some examples to help you understand the differences too).
 Seeing them in action is the key to understanding the differences between each.